usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### How do you give access to a certain object?
-In the similar way, in order to give access to a certain object, again a user profile can be used for the purpose.
-Navigate to the profile of the user, edit the profile, navigate to Standard Object Permissions and from there you can check the "Read" access of the object which you want to grant access to.
+To give access to a certain object you can use either a profile or a permission set.

 <img src="/assets/Grant access.png">